-- Income tax: Required of all Americans and businesses, paid as-you-go
+- Income tax: Required of all Americans and businesses, paid as-you-go.

-- Self-employment tax: Social Security and Medicare requires 15.3% of your income
+- Self-employment tax: Social Security and Medicare requires 15.3% of your income.

 - Sales tax: Almost all states require a tax on sales, and you may also be subject to city and county taxes.
-Sellers collect sales tax and pay the requiring states, cities, or counties regularly.
+Sellers collect sales tax and pay the necessary states, cities, or counties regularly.